TripleFliple/The-Colorful-Game-of-Life/README.md

 ### Mobile Support
 - Touch controls supported for drawing and tool use
 - Automatic canvas size adjustment (100×150)
-- Pattern save/load features hidden on mobile
+- **Pattern save/load fully supported on mobile**
 - Select and paste tools fully functional on mobile
+- All features available on mobile devices

 ### Storage
 - Patterns organized by rule sets in browser's localStorage